hanabi/hanabi.github.io/other-conventions/BGA.md

 * To be clear, you are allowed to *3 Bluff* with either color or number.
 * This is one of the more arbitrary and tricky conventions that we have, so it will take a few games to get used to.
 * Why do this?
 It allows us to get 2-for-1 clues in situatinos where only a 1-for-1 was available.
 Furthermore, it allows us to mitigates a good percentage of "bottom-deck" losses to 3's.

+### Layered Finesses - Added

+* On BGA, you generally can't do a *Finesse* that gets a big chain of cards to blind-play one after the other.
+* In my group, you are allowed to promise a card to anyone that you are not in *Bluff Seat* for.
+Once promised, then will continue to play cards in their hand from left to right until they find the promised card.
+* We call this a *Layered Finesse* because the intended *Finesse* blind-play target is "layered" behind other playable cards.
+* Why do this?
+It's fucking awesome. =)